“Coronavirus and Black Lives Matters is a Double Revolution that Opens a Possibility for Africa to Change its Relationship with the West”

-In his youth Professor Yash Tandon was a presidential adviser to Uganda’s government soon after the country’s political independence.
-Because he tried to change the economic structure of the country, in order to achieve real independence, as Nkrumah advocated, a coup d’etat broke out which lead to the bloody regime of the dictator Idi Amin Dada between 1971 and 1979.
+In his youth, Professor Yash Tandon was a presidential adviser to Uganda’s government soon after the country’s political independence.
+Because president Milton Obote tried to change the economic structure of the country in order to achieve real independence, as the first president of Ghana Kwame Nkrumah advocated, a coup d’etat broke out which lead to the bloody regime of the dictator Idi Amin Dada between 1971 and 1979.

 Alex Anfruns : First of all I would like you to comment in the context of Africa facing the Covid-19 pandemic.
 Could you explain the situation in Uganda and the approach to preventing the spread of the coronavirus that has been taken there ?